lemrey/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 .. note::
    The minimum supported resolution is 1 millisecond.

-NRF_SO_BINDTODEVICE
+NRF_SO_BINDTOPDN
-   Bind this socket to a particular packet data network like, ``pdn0``, as specified in the passed interface name.
+   Bind this socket to a particular packet data network id.
-   The passed option is a variable-length null-terminated interface name string with a maximum size of ``NRF_IFNAMSIZ``.
+   The passed option is an integer specifying the PDN id.
    If a socket is bound to an interface, only packets received from that particular interface are processed by the socket.

 NRF_SO_POLLCB